John Abbot (entomologist): Legacy

 He produced thousands of insect illustrations, as well as several sets of bird illustrations.
 The majority are preserved in the Natural History Museum, London, the British Museum and Houghton Library at Harvard University.
 Other repositories of his drawings include Johns Hopkins University, University of South Carolina, Emory University, and the Alexander Turnbull Library.
 Some have been dispersed following various auctions that included his drawings.
 The bird and insect specimens that he collected were sent to Britain and Europe, but a certain number were lost at sea, which discouraged him.
 He nonetheless continued to collect and paint specimens until at least 1835.

 The only publication to bear his name was The Natural History of the Rarer Lepidopterous Insects of Georgia, whose primary author was James Edward Smith.
 It included 104 plates that were reproduced from original drawings by John Abbot, which are now preserved at Johns Hopkins University.
 Abbot also provided most of the observations published in the book.
 First appearing in 1797, new copies of the book were issued for thirty years.

+As a result of this publication including the name of a type of oak inhabited by insects Abbot researched, his legacy includes credit in the International Plant Names Index (IPNI) as a co-publisher (with Smith) of Quercus lobulata, credited as a discovery by Daniel Solander, though later acknowledged as a synonym for the previously discovered Quercus stellata, credited to Friedrich Adam Julius von Wangenheim.
+For this reason, Abbot has been assigned the taxonomic author abbreviation Abbot for use in botanical nomenclature.

 From 1829 to 1837, renowned French entomologist Jean Baptiste Boisduval and wealthy American naturalist John Eatton Le Conte published installments of Histoire Générale et Iconographie des Lépidoptères et des Chenilles de l'Amérique Septentrionale.
 This publication included 78 hand-colored engraved plates, most created from original drawings by John Abbot.
 The majority of these original drawings are now deposited at the University of South Carolina.
 A collection of 130 watercolors of birds, are held by the Smithsonian Institution.

+Ornithologist Elsa G. Allen promoted Abbot's ornithological work in articles published in The Auk, and in her 1951 book The History of American Ornithology Before Audubon.
+In 1957, a ceremony in Savannah, Georgia was held in Abbott's honor, and involved Allen unveiling a memorial dedicated to him.
+At the time of her death, Allen was working on a biography of Abbott, for which she received a grant from the National Academy of Sciences.
+One critic said that Abbot was Allen's "peculiar province".